chromium/chromium/docs/infra/cq.md

 * It should be possible for any committer to replicate any testing run; i.e. tests and their data must be in the public repository.
 * Median cycle time needs to be under 40 minutes for trybots.
-90th percentile should be around an hour (preferrably shorter).
+90th percentile should be around an hour (preferably shorter).
 * Configurations need to catch enough failures to be worth adding to the CQ.
   Running builds on every CL requires a significant amount of compute resources.
   If a configuration only fails once every couple of weeks on the waterfalls,